-Looking for an entry point into the exciting world of dogecoin trading?
-We'll help you though it.
+Looking for an entry point into the exciting world of dogecoin (DOGE) trading?
+We'll help you through it.

 Dogecoin trading is pretty straightforward once you get the hang of it.

-The popular cryptocurrency, Dogecoin, enjoyed an eventful period in the first months of the year.
+The popular cryptocurrency, Dogecoin, enjoyed an eventful period in the first months of 2021.
 Until October 2021, the meme digital asset has managed gains of over 13,350%.

 As such, the digital currency is now firmly ranked as a top 12 crypto - in terms of market capitalization.
 If you want to take advantage of these price fluctuations, it might be the right time to learn how to trade Dogecoin.

 You can trade the DOGE coin against fiat currencies such as the USD, as well as other crypto-assets like Bitcoin.

-In our extensive How to Trade Dogecoin Guide - we have put together everything you need to know about this digital asset.
+In our extensive How to Trade Dogecoin (DOGE) Guide - we have put together everything you need to know about this digital asset.

 We will start with the trading fundamentals, the different orders to use, risk management, and how you can find a broker to trade Dogecoin asset online.

-Trading Dogecoin digital currency is no easy feat - which is why we have put together an in-depth guide on How to Trade Dogecoin in 2021.
-Within it, we explain the ins and outs of how this investment scene works, what risks and rewards you need to consider, and how you can start trading Dogecoin today.
+Trading Dogecoin currency is no easy feat - which is why we have put together an in-depth guide on How to Trade Dogecoin in 2022.
+Within it, we explain the ins and outs of how this investment scene works, what risks and rewards you need to consider, and how you can start trading it today.

-How to Trade Dogecoin in 5 Easy Steps
+How To Trade Dogecoin (DOGE) In 5 Easy Steps

-To trade DOGE, the first step is to Open an accout with a regulated exchange, depost funds, select Dogecoin from the platform list, and lastly Buy Dogecoin (go Long) or sell DOGE (go short).
+To trade Dogecoin (DOGE), the first step is to open an account with a regulated exchange, deposit funds, select Dogecoin from the platform list, and lastly Buy DOGE (go Long) or sell DOGE (go short).